Tharusha01/todo-auth-app/README.md

 1. Clone the repository: `git clone https://github.com/your-github-handle/todo-auth-app.git`
 2. Install the dependencies: `npm install`
-3. install bootstrap: `npm install bootstrap`
-4. Start the development server: `npm start`
+3. Start the development server: `npm start`
-5. Open your web browser and navigate to `http://localhost:3000` to view the app
+4. Open your web browser and navigate to `http://localhost:3000` to view the app

 ## Technology Stack